JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 (if anybody does, please let me know so I don't waste my time applying to their conferences!)

-Messages like the following are TODO PHRASING:
+Messages like the following are inoffensive and reasonable:

 > Hi {organizer},
 >
 > I'm so sorry, something in my personal life came up and I can't speak at {conference} anymore.
-> TODO
 >
 > Thanks again for choosing me and giving me this opportunity.
 > I hope we can make this happen another time.
 >
 > -{you}

-TODO SOMETHING ABOUT THANKING AND HEART REACTIONS
+If you have the energy and time, consider personalizing the message to how you've talked with the organizers in the past.

 ### My proposal was accepted, but I learned of something the conference does that makes me uncomfortable.
 What do I do?